Last reviewed on 23 August 2023

 Sources

-Matt Miller is a national leader of governance and delivers training programmes for governing bodies.
+Matt Miller is a former national leader of governance and delivers training programmes for governing bodies.
 He is the chair of governors of an 'outstanding' school in north London.